aws-samples/aws-iam-identity-center-extensions/docs/documentation/Enterprise-IAM-Integration.md

     - SailPoint will call postLinkData API 1 time with the following payload
       - {action: “create”, linkData: “root.all.PermissionSetFullAdmin.AWS-`CCOE`-PermissionSetFullAdmin.ssofile”}
   - In this model, as accounts are created and deleted in the **entity(root)** no further actions are required on the AD group (or) from SailPoint calling API’s.
 The automation solution handles these changes for you.
+- In a scenario where a set of users need to be granted **the same permissions (i.e. IAM role) across all the accounts in the organisation that match a certain tag key value combination**, given the “Access scope” is on a per account basis only, you need to **create 1 AD group and SailPoint will call the postLinkData API 1 time only**
+  - For ex, if `CCOE` team needs access to **entity={ all accounts matching a tag key value pair } + permission = { permission set called PermissionSetAudit }, and the organisation has a total of 5 AWS accounts that match this tagkey value pair**
+    - one AD group is created with name = AWS-`CCOE`-PermissionSetAudit, and group attributes of
+      - scope = account_tag
+      - entity_list = { tagkey^tagvalue }
+      - additional group attributes as necessary are created
+    - SailPoint will call postLinkData API 1 time with the following payload
+      - {action: “create”, linkData: “account_tag.tagKey^tagValue.PermissionSetAudit.AWS-`CCOE`-PermissionSetAudit.ssofile”}
+  - In this model, as accounts are modified further with the tagkey value pair being added/removed/updated no further actions are required on the AD group (or) from SailPoint calling API’s.
+The automation solution handles these changes for you.

 ## How does this new model and solution work with SailPoint?